stblake/polyalphabetic/README.md

 ## Compiling different versions of `quagmire`

-I have compile several different versions of `quagmire`, mostly for Kryptos-specific purposes.
+I have compiled several different versions of `quagmire`, mostly for Kryptos-specific purposes.
 These are:

 - `quagmire_NOCRIBCHECK`, where we set
 ```